admin-cf-1/cardano-coin-selection/information/specification.md

  * **Step 2**

-   Repeatedly remove UTxO entries from the head of the [remaining UTxO list](#remaining-utxo-list) until the total value of entries removed is _greater than or equal to_ the value of the _removed output_.
+   Repeatedly remove UTxO entries from the head of the [available UTxO list](#available-utxo-list) until the total value of entries removed is _greater than or equal to_ the value of the _removed output_.

  * **Step 3**